 We know when children need help if:

-If your child is not making expected progress or if there is another indicator of concern the school will discuss with you:
+If your child is not making expected progress or if there is another indicator of concern the Academy will discuss with you:

 Sometimes a child may need some short-term help if there is a change in circumstances e.g. a bereavement or family breakdown.
 Please talk to your child’s class teacher, the Special Educational Needs Co-ordinator (SENCO), or the Head Teacher if you have any concerns or think that your child may have special educational needs.
 At Goldenhill, Mrs. Howson is the SENCO.
 Your concerns will always be taken seriously – your views on your child’s development and progress are always valuable.